 Our goal for our science program is to help students learn science to enable them to enjoy and understand their planet.
 We believe that some concepts are best learned through reading and writing, while other concepts are best learned through exploration.
-Above all, we want students to enjoy learning science in ways that enriches their own lives and help them be stewards of the Earth.
+Above all, we want students to enjoy learning science in ways that enrich their own lives and help them be stewards of the Earth.

 - K-5 Mystery Science (Earth Science)

 - 6-8 Senderos (Heritage Program)

 Our arts program is carefully planned to support and enhance the district’s academic goals and incorporate the California Visual and Performing Arts Standards.

 All K-5 students participate in 18 weeks of arts instruction in dance, drama, and music provided by Starting Arts, a local nonprofit organization whose mission is the promotion and preservation of quality arts education in public schools.
 Since 2001, Starting Arts has partnered with school communities and districts in the San Francisco Bay Area.
 Students’ classroom teachers also attend the art lessons to support the instruction and develop their own art skills and experience.

 Students in grades 6-8 have the opportunity to take electives in three fine arts disciplines: drama, music, and visual arts.
 All students learn dance through the core physical education program.
 In addition, we offer chorus, band, and orchestra at both our middle schools.